What are the kinds of images that still go viral on Facebook in 2020 where we have video content taking a big chunk of user attention?

-- They let people know how convenient it is to use your product/service
+- Let people know how convenient it is to use your product/service

-- They make a different impression from rest of the text on images
+- Make a different impression from the rest of the text on images

-- They focus on what is to be done next after reading everything else
+- Focus on what is to be done next after reading everything else

-- They let your fans know what exactly they will be getting
+- Let your fans know what exactly they will be getting

-- They co-relate fans with the product or service (sense of belonging)
+- Co-relate fans with the product or service (sense of belonging)

-The rule of thumb is an image must be visually appealing and persuasive as well.
+The rule of thumb is an image that must be visually appealing and persuasive as well.

 Fan-oriented image post by Hero Motocorp.
-Basically, its “Tag a Friend” post to trigger all those who ride a two-wheeler.
+Its “Tag a Friend” post to trigger all those who ride a two-wheeler.
 Everyone will co-relate and remember their biker friends and tag them to the post.